Inventory Reduction

 Organization Boxes

 Several different styles of O-Boxes are available.
 Depending upon your application, you can choose O-Boxes with shelves or drawers.
-We even offer a special File Cabinet O-Box for home office applications, and a Shoe Cubbies O-Box for shoe storage in a closet application.
+We even offer a special File Cabinet O-Box for home office applications, and a Shoe Cubbies O-Box for shoe storage in a closet and pantry applications.

 There are two things you should know about O-Boxes:

-2. Most O-Boxes are available in your choice of White, Maple Wood, or Cherry Wood finish, so that they will match your Solid Melamine Shelves.
+2. O-Boxes are available in your choice finish so that they will match your Solid Melamine Shelves (see finishes in shelves above).

-Organization Box accessories, like Sliding Wire Basket Drawers and Wine Storage Inserts are also available.
+Organization Box accessories, like Sliding Wire Basket Drawers and Paper Sorter Inserts are also available.

 O-Box